elves/elvish/website/learn/tour.md

 ## Comments

-Comments start with `#` and extends to the end of the line:
+Comments start with `#` and extend to the end of the line:

 ```elvish-transcript
 ~> echo foo # this is a comment